 Students who have by the end of their fourth semester attained a cumulative grade point average of at least 3.25 and a grade point average of at least 3.50 in courses required of the major in atmospheric science may apply to the department chair for the program leading to a B.S. degree with honors in atmospheric science.
 Applications must be submitted before the end of the first semester of the student’s junior year and must be accompanied by letters of recommendation from at least two faculty members.

-To be admitted to the program, a student must have completed three semesters of physics (A PHY 140 or 141 or T PHY 141, A PHY 145, A PHY 150 or 151 or T PHY 151, 240), three semesters of mathematics (A MAT 111 or 112 or 118 or T MAT 118, A MAT 113 or 119 or T MAT 119, A MAT 214), and must be enrolled in or have completed A ATM 316.
+To be admitted to the program, a student must have completed two semesters of physics (A PHY 140 or 141 or T PHY 141, A PHY 145, A PHY 150 or 151 or T PHY 151), three semesters of mathematics (A MAT 111 or 112 or 118 or T MAT 118, A MAT 113 or 119 or T MAT 119, A MAT 214), and must be enrolled in or have completed A ATM 316.
 These requirements may be altered, upon request, for qualified transfer students.
 At the end of the junior year, the student’s program will be reviewed by the Honors Committee to see if satisfactory progress is being made.

 To be eligible for a degree with honors, students must complete a minimum of 82 credits specified as follows: (1) the physics, mathematics, and chemistry requirements of the major; (2) the core sequence in atmospheric science (A ATM 209, 210, 211, 315, 316, 317, 320, 321, 350, 418, 419) plus any three A ATM courses at the 400 or 500 level; (3) a coherent core of three upper-division courses in any discipline besides atmospheric science; and (4) 6 credits of A ATM 499 taken over at least two semesters culminating in a significant undergraduate thesis and an honors seminar in the student’s final semester.
 No more than 9 credits from A ATM 490, 497, 498 or 499 may be applied to the major requirements; a maximum of 3 credits from A ATM 490 will apply.
 One of A ATM 306, 405, 415, or A ENV 450 must be included within the entire set of electives.
 Students in the program must maintain both a minimum grade point average of 3.25 overall and 3.50 in atmospheric science courses taken to satisfy major requirements during the junior and senior years.